 The beauty of a hybrid work model is that it can function however your company needs it—so don’t be afraid to experiment to find a solution that gives your team the best remote/in-office mix.

-Note: A time tracking software such as DeskTime can help juggle the combo of on-site and remote employees.
+Note: Time tracking software such as DeskTime can help juggle the combo of on-site and remote employees.
 Among its other features, DeskTime offers scheduling that can significantly ease managing your hybrid workforce.

 #3 Keep your expectations realistic